AnOst88/OdessaNews/readme.md

 4. Check ".env" file to set up your DB connection (dbname, username, password)
 5. Open home url
 6. Fetch news with console command - php artisan parse:news

+Realized
+1.Parsing of Odessa news in no more than 5 days and output to the page 2.Publication date
+3.Title of the article with a link to its page 4.Article author name
+5.List of article tags separated by commas
+6.Sort by author name and date